H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   - libraries and community centers,
   - parks and recreational sites,
   - solid waste facilities, sewer plants, and related utilities,
-  - benefits‑relevant facilities such as state and local benefits offices, community action agencies, and local hubs, which are represented both as GeoDB features and as GBIM beliefs and are mirrored into Chroma collections such as `gis_wv_benefits`.
+  - benefits‑relevant facilities such as state and local offices, community action agencies, and local hubs, represented both as GeoDB features and as GBIM beliefs and mirrored into collections such as `gis_wv_benefits`.

 - **Governance and index layers.**
   Tables representing: